 The Buddy Program

-Buddy Program History
+History of the Buddy Program

-The idea for a program to introduce medical students to individuals with dementia and to facilitate a more meaningful interaction originated in the Neurobehavior and Memory Clinic of the Northwestern University Mesulam Center for Cognitive Neurology and Alzheimer’s Disease Center in 1997.
-A retired Northwestern physician, newly diagnosed with Alzheimer’s disease, and his wife expressed frustration that he was no longer using his experience and knowledge in any meaningful way.
-Although forced to abandon his life’s work as a result of his cognitive decline, this physician was still able to impart valuable medical information and provide supportive direction and mentor, for a time, an interested medical student.
+In 1997, the Buddy Program was developed on the premise that, despite a dementia diagnosis, people can still maintain a meaningful quality of life.
+The idea for the program came from the experience of a retired Northwestern physician who was diagnosed with Alzheimer’s disease, and the disappointment he shared that he was no longer using his experience and knowledge in a meaningful way.
+Although he was forced to abandon his life’s work as a result of his cognitive decline, this physician was still able to impart valuable medical information and mentor, for a time, an interested medical student.
 The Buddy Program was then developed and piloted to provide first-year medical students the experience of getting to know a person living with dementia the opportunity to learn from them.

-In addition to conducting research investigating the causes and clinical characteristics of neurodegenerative diseases, the Mesulam Center has always placed a strong emphasis on the quality of life for diagnosed individuals and their families.
+In addition to conducting research and treating the clinical characteristics of neurodegenerative diseases, the Mesulam Center has always placed a strong emphasis on the quality of life for diagnosed individuals and their families.
 Over the years, the center has developed and enhanced early-stage programming to help families learn about and cope with the diagnosis, combat the common stigmas of dementia and investigate the potential benefits of non-pharmacological interventions.

 For more information, please contact Darby Morhardt.